 The Olentangy River has a drainage area of 536 square miles.
 Twenty-two miles of the Olentangy were designated a state Scenic River by the Ohio Department of Natural Resources in 1973.

-The designation runs from the Delaware Dam, north of the City, to Wilson Bridge Road in Worthington.
+The designation runs from the Delaware Dam, north of the City, to the old Wilson Bridge Road in Worthington.

 Everyone lives in a watershed and the City of Delaware is located in the Olentangy River watershed.
 A watershed is an area of land that directs surface water and ground water towards a single body of water.
 A ridge separates one watershed from another and will drain the water in different directions.